 - The Egyptian writer Naguib Mahfouz wrote a book or two on the pharaoh during his early period as a writer of historical fiction (he switched to realistic fiction afterwards).
 This is part of the whole national-hero thing.

-- Famously, Percy Bysshe Shelley's poem "Ozymandias" is about Ramses.
+- Famously, Percy Bysshe Shelley's poem "Ozymandias" (Trope Namer for Look on My Works, Ye Mighty, and Despair!) is about Ramses.

 - The song "Chosen By Re" by Timo Kotipelto (of Stratovarius fame), off of his solo Ancient Egypt-themed Concept Album "Waiting for the Dawn", is a power ballad dedicated to Ramses the Great.